 When the client won’t pay for a quote

 So you have spoken to your client who wants you to price their build for them, and you have told them you would like to outsource the pricing and you’d like them to pay for it.
-I’m so proud, you have been listening to me telling you for years that pricing is never free!!!!
+We are so proud, you have been listening to muse telling you for years that pricing is never free!!!!

 Now some guys love this conversation, they fully integrate it into their sales pitch, and it’s a non-negotiable.
 In fact, they tell me it makes them look more professional and it gives the client peace of mind that the job has been priced independently.